-With generous humor and radical empathy, Silvia Gribaudi brings up the concept of human imperfections in the form of dance.
+With generous humor and radical empathy, in GRACES Silvia Gribaudi brings up the concept of human imperfections in the form of dance.
 Full of lightness, irony and freedom, her work meets dance and theater to paint the unique nature of the body and the beauty of each and every one of us.

 Silvia Gribaudi is one of the few artists who dares to be funny, rude and sympathetic at the same time.
 In her latest performance GRACES she examines the conventions surrounding the body image and gender roles in a comic manner.
 Gribaudi draws inspiration from the ancient Haritas (or the Three Graces), daughters of Zeus, who embody joy, charm and beauty, and in particular the non-classical sculpture of Antonio Kanova, made between 1812 and 1817.
 With dance and words, but especially with warmth and ease, the performance will reveal what lies at the heart of humanity.